What Is AiGC? Alberta iGaming Corporation Role

 A concrete example: from registration to commercial agreement to live

-Imagine a brand named in the AGLC registrants PDF on May 22.
+Imagine a brand named in the AGLC registrants PDF dated July 3, 2026.
 The brand is already "listed" in the sense that its legal entity appears in regulator material.
 Here is what still needs to happen before a reader should treat it as live.

 - AGLC registration complete.
 The entity met due diligence, supplied documents and is listed in the official source trail.